kellerj/mjournal/README.md

 ## TODO

 - [ ] Child Categories
-	- [ ] Add child directory list to state
+	- [x] Add child directory list to state
 	- [ ] set up Nav/Tab/DropDown to the panel
+		- [ ] Add open/close handler
+		- [ ] make the category dropdown a props-based component
+		- [ ] add a handler to report out category changes
+		- [ ] bind the component back to the context for category changes
+	- [ ] widen the file list column
-	- [ ] add current directory to state
+	- [x] add current directory to state
-	- [ ] implement directory switch function
+	- [x] implement directory switch function
 	- [ ] Make this into a component
 	- [ ] write tests for component
 		- [ ] renders list